What is Digital Engagement? (Guide for 2023 + Examples)

 Your digital engagement strategy is a crucial part of your overall digital marketing strategy.
 It will greatly contribute to how effective your strategy is in the long run.
 As such you need to be clear on your goals and how these are impacted by your digital engagement.

 If your aim is to increase customer loyalty, you’ll need to create a strategy that shows your customers why they can trust you.
 If your focus is on learning more about your customers, you’ll need a strategy that allows you to collect data from the right people.
+This applies even when targeting professionals with more nuanced needs, such as healthcare professionals (HCPs).
+According to Giosg, a digital HCP engagement strategy should include measures to target and qualify leads, among others.

 Step 2: Decide what personalized experiences you’ll offer your customers